varunanand07/bus-notifier/README.md

 First of all you need to download the static GTFS-R data.
 I have made the data accessible at a google drive link [here](https://drive.google.com/file/d/1DBTmJlNgJlj-NjUgi6mk_ncmfDuWwWWi/view?usp=sharing).
-You will have to extract that to a folder called `gtfs` somewhere.
+You will have to extract that to a folder called `transposed` in the root of the project.
 You must then set the `GTFS_DIR` environment variable to the location of that folder.

 Note that the publicly available GTFS data accesible from the Transport For Ireland (TFI) website will not work as it is not for